meidix/RMIexample/README.md

 ## Setup and Running<a name="setup"></a>

 There are at least two servers that need to be running before running the front end applications.\
-First you need to run the registery which accepts connections from other applications and allows you to add an entry for any object, or retrieve the address of a remote object that has previously been registered
+First, you need to run the registery which accepts connections from other applications and allows you to add entries for remote objects, or retrieve the address of a remote object that has been previously registered.

 To run the registery open up a terminal and run the following command: